dgburr/NTPSync/README.md

 Please note that NTP works only on rooted devices.
 If your device is not rooted, this code WILL NOT work on your device.

+This code was used on Android M. Since then Android has introduced many new security changes and it might not work on later versions.
+The android.permission-group.SYSTEM_TOOLS and android.permission-group.NETWORK persmissions are commented out because they cause `Installation did not succeed` error on a non-rooted phone.
+You can uncomment these lines to install on a rooted phone.

 # Installing